xaviweise/aaat/_sources/welcome.md

 ---
 ```

+## Notebooks

+All the code used for the examples in the book is available in the repo.
+URL: https://github.com/xaviweise/aaat/tree/main/notebooks

 ## Citation

 If you use the content of this book in your own work, please cite us using